 your tickets beginning Tuesday, November 13, in HPAC 222.
 This event is

 sponsored by Student Life, with support from the Department of Languages,

-Literature, and Composition, the Center for Undergraduate Research, and the
+Literature, and Composition, the Center for Research and Scholarship Support, and the

 Research Advisory Council.